Thoseyearsbrian/Aegis/Docs/en-US/README.md

 The project fully enforces encrypted DNS, rejecting plaintext queries to ensure secure and private communications.
 Even on devices lacking traditional security software — such as iPhones — Aegis provides effective protection at the network traffic layer.

-In addition, Aegis offers an optional advanced module — CA_Block.list — which targets controversial or revoked root certificate authorities, OCSP endpoints, and CRL domains worldwide.
-This module is designed for users with higher digital trust requirements, helping to reduce the risk of man-in-the-middle attacks and malicious certificate chains.

 ## **Key Features**

 Aegis is designed to detect and block the following high-risk communications: